Cooking with Garlic53

 Sweet, spicy, bitter, aromatic, and warming.
 These are just a few of the adjectives that describe the flavor of garlic - depending on how it’s prepared.
-Freshly minced, garlic’s pungent heat can be used to give a dip or dressing the kick it was missing.
+Freshly minced, garlic has a pungent heat that can be used to give a dip or dressing the kick it was missing.
 A just-roasted bulb of garlic, sweet and warm, provides the perfect accompaniment to a buttery wedge of Brie.
 Mostly though, garlic is used as a layering flavor to build depth in a variety of dishes from stews to marinades to curries.
 Like salt or acid, it’s easy to notice a bland taste when something is “missing” from a dish and, often, that something is garlic.

-- Dehydrated Minced Garlic: Perfect for slow-cooked dishes, like roasts or stews, dehydrated minced garlic will soften and mellow with longer cooking times.
+Minced Garlic: Perfect for slow-cooked dishes, like roasts or stews, dehydrated minced garlic will soften and mellow with longer cooking times.

-- Granulated Garlic: This is a great building block for creating balanced flavors.
+Granulated Garlic: This is a great building block for creating balanced flavors.
 This quality makes granulated garlic a great substitute for salt, especially if you’re watching your sodium intake.
 Simply replace 1/2 teaspoon of salt with 1/8 teaspoon of dehydrated granulated garlic.

 Garlic Salt: The combination of pungent granulated garlic and sweet roasted garlic is the secret ingredient that creates the perfect garlic flavor in this salt blend.
 Layering these two different garlics makes a noticeable difference and it’s why people get hooked on our Garlic Salt.